How is Fintech changing B2B & B2C Finance?

 Fintech and SME Lending

 Fintech is seen as a new and quickly evolving industry with less regulation than traditional financial services and banking institutions.
-Therefore using fintech platforms is sometimes considered riskier.
-Cyber security also poses a concern for consumers and businesses in the fintech industry.
+Therefore, using fintech platforms is sometimes considered riskier.
+Cybersecurity also poses a concern for consumers and businesses in the fintech industry.

-Despite this perception, the impact of the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry has had a positive effect on fintech companies through new regulations.
 ASIC has been swift to implement new regulatory guidance and amend existing legislation to help businesses understand their obligations and protect consumers.
 Customer-focused fintech businesses, unburdened with legacy infrastructure, have responded quickly to new regulations and improved upon security measures.

-Fintech & SME lending
+Fintech & SME Lending

 The fintech boom is good news for SMEs.
 Fintech companies and neo-lenders continue to play a role in helping these businesses with access to better financial tools and resources.

-A word of caution for small businesses who seek short-term funding via fintech platforms that claim 24-hour approval times.
+A word of caution for small businesses that seek short-term funding via fintech platforms that claim 24-hour approval times.
 We recommend readers review all fees, terms and conditions thoroughly and seek advice from an experienced financial advisor before going ahead.
-As a first step, a business review may show where funds can be freed within the business, sometimes replacing the need for a high-interest or factor-rate loan.

 Regional banking fintech neobank